-- 1 In this schedule: - envelope means an envelope on which appears a declaration, in the form approved under section 340A (Approved forms) for the declaration, made by an elector for the purpose of casting a declaration vote. - The OIC of a scrutiny centre shall arrange for a preliminary scrutiny at the centre to be conducted in accordance with this schedule. - An officer must produce at the centre each set of declaration voting papers that has not been dealt with at an earlier preliminary scrutiny. - An officer shall sort the declaration voting papers to which the preliminary scrutiny relates into the following groups: - (a) 1 group containing papers to which clause 6 applies; - (b) 1 group containing the remainder. - 6 (1) In this clause:
+1 In this schedule:

+- 2 The OIC of a scrutiny centre shall arrange for a preliminary scrutiny at the centre to be conducted in accordance with this schedule. - 4 An officer must produce at the centre each set of declaration voting papers that has not been dealt with at an earlier preliminary scrutiny. - 5 An officer shall sort the declaration voting papers to which the preliminary scrutiny relates into the following groups: - (a) 1 group containing papers to which clause 6 applies; - (b) 1 group containing the remainder. - 6 (1) In this clause: